isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    ``replace-client-id`` must be set to ``true`` and ``duid`` must be used with ``client-id-pop0`` enabled.

 -  ``nas-ports`` (default ``[]``), specifies the NAS port to use in place of a subnet ID (default behavior).
-It is an array of maps, each map having two elements at most: a port entry (the NAS port value to use) and either a subnet-id entry (the subnet ID to substitute), or a subnet-prefix which is resolved into a subnet and its subnet ID is added, or a shared-network-name which is resolved into a shared-network and its subnets are added.
-When the subnet-id is 0 or the port is alone, the default substitution is specified i.e. for a subnet ID not in the list this default NAS port value will be used.
+It is an array of maps, each map having two elements at most: the mandatory NAS port value, and, optionally, a selector consisting of either a subnet id, a subnet prefix, or a shared-network name.
+   If the selector is applied to the packet, the NAS port is used instead of the subnet id.
+When the subnet id is 0 or missing, the specified NAS port acts as a default.
+Its substition happens for all packets that did not match a selector.

 -  ``realm`` (default ``""``) - is the default realm.